 Please read the following pages if you are not yet experienced in soldering.
 Good soldering is a matter of practice!
-Practice on old boards until you feel confident before assembling the kit.
+Practice on old boards until you feel confident, before assembling the kit.

-- The parts are mounted on the silkscreen side of the PCB.
-Except parts whose designators ends with an asterisk (like S1\).
-These are mounted on the other side! - Do not inhale the fumes from the flux!
-Wash your hands after soldering!
-Wear protective glasses! - If you use additional flux, make sure it is suitable for electronics use!
-Non-suitable flux may contain acid which will damage the traces on the PCB over time. - Try to solder fast.
-Heating up for too long may damage the components and the board. - Solder wire with a diameter between 0.5-0.75mm (0.02"-0.03") is most suitable for through-hole components.
-Lead solder is easier to use than lead-free solder. - A clean, non-oxidized tip is essential for good soldering.
+• The parts are mounted on the PCB's side where the silkscreen is, except parts whose designators ends with an asterisk (like S1\), these are mounted on the other side!

+• Do not inhale the fumes from the flux and wash your hands after soldering!
+Wear protective glasses.

+• If you use additional flux, make sure it is suitable for electronics use!
+Non suitable flux may contain acid, which will damage the traces on the PCB over time.

+• Try to solder fast.
+Heating up for too long may damage the components and the board.

+• Solder wire with a diameter between 0.5-0.75mm (0.02"-0.03") is most suitable for through-hole components.
+Lead solder is easier to use than lead-free solder.

+• To solder, use the tip of the soldering iron to simultaneously heat up the PCB and the component leg.
+Add solder, it should melt around the component leg.
+Wait a moment and remove the iron.
+With lead solder, the solder joint should be glossy. • Do not move the part you just soldered for a few seconds while it is cooling down.
+Moving it may cause the solder joint to crack.

+• A clean, non oxidized tip is essential for good soldering.
 Use a wet sponge or a metal wool tip cleaner to regularly clean the tip.
-The metal wool cleaners are superior to a wet sponge as there is no temperature shock.
+The metal wool cleaners prevents the tip from a temperature shock, unlike a wet sponge.

+• After soldering, use side cutters to cut the leads straight above the solder joint.

 • When soldering active components (ICs, Transistors, LEDs...), it is very important to prevent overheating the components.
 They should be soldered in no more than about 5 seconds.
-In addition, it is important not to confuse the polarity!
-See the next chapter on individual component types and their correct orientation
+Also it is important not to confuse the polarity!
+See the next chapter on individual components types and their correct orientation.

-• To solder:

-- 1. Use the tip of the soldering iron to simultaneously heat up the PCB and the component leg. - 2.
-Add solder.
-It should melt around the component leg. - 3.
-Wait a moment.
-Then remove the iron. - 4.
-Do not move the part you just soldered for a few seconds while it is cooling down.
-Moving it may cause the solder joint to crack.
-With lead solder, the solder joint should be glossy. - 5.
-After soldering, use side cutters to cut the leads straight above the solder joint. - After you are finished, check all components for correct placement and orientation.
-Also, check for unintentional shorts on the board.
-Small solder leftovers may cause shorts which can damage the board or the components. - Use isopropyl alcohol (IPA) or a specific PCB cleaner fluid to remove flux residues.
+• After you are finished, check all components for correct placement and orientation.
+Also check for unintentional shorts on the board.
+Small solder leftovers may cause shorts, which can damage the board or the components.

+• Use isopropyl alcohol (IPA) or a specific PCB cleaner fluid to remove flux residues.
 Flux is corrosive and should not remain on the board.